-Prior to joining Focus, Rosati served for 10 years as the executive director of Hawaii Family Forum where she advocated for Hawaii's children and families in the legislature and media.
-As she explored the barriers to adoption and how to change them, she realized that she had the opportunity to do more than simply advocate for foster children.
-So, she and her husband, John, adopted four children – two boys and two girls – through the foster care system.
+In her role as a child advocate, she explored barriers to adoption and how to change them.
+She began to realize that she had the opportunity to do more than simply advocate for children in foster care, so she and her husband, John, adopted four children – two boys and two girls – through the foster care system.